• Skip to main content

 • 1.
 Hemoglobin A1c (HbA1c)

 • 2.
-Self Monitoring Blood Glucose (or SMBG)
+Self Monitoring Blood Glucose (or SMBG)+−

-• 3.
+• 4.
 Blood Pressure

-• 4.
-Lipid Panel
+• 5.1 Extended Lipid Panel

-• 6.
+• 7.
 Comprehensive (dilated) eye exam:

-• 7.
+• 8.
 Comprehensive Foot Exam

-• 8.
+• 9.
 Dental Exam and Cleaning

 Having type 2 diabetes can be overwhelming.
-Not only are you expected to make drastic changes to your diet and lifestyle, but when you go to the doctor, talk with friends, and start doing a bit of research, conversation can start to sound like a foreign language.
+Not only are you expected to make changes to your diet and lifestyle, but when you go to the doctor, talk with friends, and start doing a bit of research, conversation can start to sound like a foreign language.

-Statements like “What’s your A1c?” or “Have you had any lows?” sound like gibberish to the average person but these become increasingly important to someone with diabetes.
-There are a variety of tests that help you monitor the progression (or regression!) of your condition.
+Statements like “What’s your A1c?” or “Have you had any lows?” or What’s the difference between glucose and A1c?” sound like gibberish to the average person but these become increasingly important to someone living with diabetes.

 Here’s the rundown: